 Taking opioid medicines safely

 Opioid medicines are prescribed to relieve pain caused by cancer, surgery or injury.
-It's crucial to take them safely to reduce the risk of opioid harm.
+It's crucial to take them safely to reduce risks of opioid harm.